Pre-school and childcare in Cape Town

-Taking on children as young as 18 months, Christopher Robin Pre-Primary is part of the Parklands College group of schools near Table View.
-Little ones from Christopher Robin often end up graduating from the senior school having received a consistently high level of education.
+Taking on children as young as 12 months, Christopher Robin Pre-Primary is part of the Parklands College group of schools near Table View.
+Little ones from Christopher Robin often end up continuing on through Parklands, eventually graduating from the senior school having received a consistently high level of education.

 St Joseph's Marist College

-The prestigious school in Rondebosch offers both mainstream and Montessori education and provides its young students with a firm foundation for entering into the junior school.
+The prestigious school in Rondebosch gives parents the option of either mainstream or Montessori education and provides its young students with a firm foundation for entering into Junior School section of St Joseph.

 Fledglings Educational Playgroup

 Situated in the leafy southern suburb of Rondebosch, Cape Town, Fledglings Educational Playgroup embraces the traditions and values of independent education.
-While keeping in touch with new initiatives and ideas in education, we make sure each child is equipped with the skills and knowledge needed for life.
+While keeping in touch with new initiatives and ideas in education, Fledglings makes sure each child is equipped with the skills and knowledge needed for life.